The Centre for the Study of Divided Societies, King’s College London

 Nonreligion and Secularity Research Network (NSRN)

-Since 2008 I have been Co-Director of the Nonreligion and Secularity Research Network (https://nsrn.net), the first global, interdisciplinary network advancing social science research on secularity and nonreligion (https://nsrn.net/about/nsrn-directors/).
-I have helped establish the NSRN as a powerful academic voice in this nascent area, with an international membership of 250 scholars.
+From 2008-2020, I was Co-Director of the Nonreligion and Secularity Research Network (https://nsrn.net), the first global, interdisciplinary network advancing social science research on secularity and nonreligion.
+I helped establish the NSRN as a powerful academic voice in this new area of research, with an international membership of 250 scholars.
 The network has had a critical role in advancing evidence-based, social scientic contributions to the debate on atheism, religion and public life, receiving media coverage in The New York Times, Der Spiegal, The Guardian and on the BBC.
-I will be hosting the NSRN annual conference at King’s College London in July 2018.
+I hosted the NSRN annual conference at King’s College London in July 2018.
+I currently sit on the NSRN Advisory Board.

 Religion and its Others: Studies in Religion, Nonreligion and Secularity